Before we start setting up a free SSL in WordPress, it’s essential to know that what is SSL, what does it mean, and Why is it so important?

-If you haven’t bought a web hosting yet, then you can check features of the web host you want to buy and make sure that they provide SSL certificate for free.
+If you haven’t bought a web hosting yet, you can check the web host features you want to purchase and make sure that they provide an SSL certificate for free.

 But if you have already bought a web host, then you can log in to the cPanel of your web host and search for SSL or Let’s Encrypt to know if your web host provides SSL for free.